vlang/v/doc/docs.md

 println(Cycle.from(2) or { Cycle.three })
 println(Cycle.from('two')!)

-// Converting an enum to a string println(Cycle.two.str())
+// Convert an enum value to a string println(Cycle.two.str())
 ```